New York's Greatest Wilderness

 Our Promise to First-Timers

-Every piece of content is written for one type of reader: the person who has never been to the Adirondacks and wants to know where to start.
+Every piece of content is written for one reader: the person who has never been to the Adirondacks and wants to know where to start.
 We never assume prior knowledge or overwhelm you with options.

 Official ADK Resources